amitguptagwl/Java-Rule-Book/Question_1-25.md

 <br/>What would be the value of b among all instances of child class?**

 Ans.
-<br/>As per Concrete class Rule 3, if we don’t use super.a explicitly then it’ll refer member a of child class which is not final so it is changeable.
+<br/>As per Concrete class Rule, if we don’t use super.a explicitly then it’ll refer member a of child class which is not final so it is changeable.
-<br/>As per Inheritance Rule 2; If we point reference of base class then value of a can’t be changed and value of b will be shared among all instances of base class.
+<br/>As per Inheritance Rule; If we point reference of base class then value of a can’t be changed and value of b will be shared among all instances of base class.
 If we point reference of child class then value of a can be changed and value of b will not be shared among all instances of base class.

 **Q2.
 An interface has a variable int a = 20;
 <br/>Can child have member with same name?